 What information is needed to complete the verification process?

-During the verification process, students are generally required to verify data elements included on the FAFSA.
-Examples of the data that may be verified include, but are not limited to the adjusted gross income, federal taxes paid, SNAP benefits, social security income, or identity purpose of statement.
+During the verification process, students are generally required to verify data elements included in the FAFSA.
+Examples of the data that may be verified include, but are not limited to, the adjusted gross income, federal taxes paid, SNAP benefits, social security income, or identity purpose of the statement.
 In some cases, the amount of child support paid, social security benefits received, untaxed employment benefits and other non-taxable items may also be verified during the process.
-Dependent students will be required to submit parental as well as their own information during the verification process.
+Dependent students will be required to submit parental and personal information during the verification process.
 Married students will be required to submit spousal information during the process.
 Federal guidelines concerning marital status and dependency statuses will be followed in both cases when completing the verification process.
-For additional information you may refer to the Free Application for Federal Student Aid at https://studentaid.gov/h/apply-for-aid/fafsa .
+For additional information, you may refer to the Free Application for Federal Student Aid at https://studentaid.gov/h/apply-for-aid/fafsa.

 How will I Complete the Verification Process?

 It is very important that you log in and review your Banner Self-Service account during the verification process.
-On occasion, additional documentation may be requested after receiving the initial documentation from the student.
+Occasionally, additional documentation may be requested after receiving the initial documentation from the student.
 Students will be notified by email of any additional requirements.

-If you are attending the 2022-2023 Fall 22, Spring 23, Summer 23 session all verification documents that need to be completed can be found in Student Forms at https://subr.verifymyfafsa.com.
+If you are attending the 2022-2023 Fall 22, Spring 23, and Summer 23 sessions, all verification documents that need to be completed can be found in Student Forms at https://subr.verifymyfafsa.com.

-Students who were required to provide parental information on the FAFSA are required to have one parent also authenticate and create an account on Student Forms.
+Students who were required to provide parental information on the FAFSA were required to have one parent authenticate and create an account on Student Forms.
 This parent will be required to e-sign or provide an ink signature once all documentation has been submitted.

 • Confirm your identity (authentication).